hvihvi/react-sandbox/hooks-dependent-components/README.md

 The goal of this showcase is to architecture a form with hooks.

+It reproduces a redux listener pattern without redux.
+Context API is used to hold the store, it contains a useReducer hook's value.
+It allows other nested components to reduce it with a useContext hook retrieving the state and dispatch function.

 Each question of the form should set a value called a "field".

 To showcase dependencies between field, this example will implement 4 questions :